athankefalas/swift-toasts/README.md

 3. Success

-   A role that presents a success message to the user after a user initiated operation was completed.
+   A role that presents a success message to the user after a user-initiated operation completed successfully.

 4. Warning

-   A role that presents a warning message to the user after a user initiated operation was completed but encountered a recoverable error or a system precept has changed.
+   A role that presents a warning message to the user after a user-initiated operation completed but encountered a recoverable error, or after a system precept has changed.

 5. Failure

-   A role that presents a failure message to the user after a user initiated operation has failed.
+   A role that presents a failure message to the user after a user-initiated operation has failed.

 ### Duration

 The duration of a `Toast` defines how long a Toast presentation will remain active.
 The duration of a Toast can be defined by using the `ToastDuration` type.

-Other than predefined defined duration instances that have a specific lifetime, a Toast may also be presented indefinitely, by using the `ToastDuration.indefinite` duration.
-Please note, that a Toast that is presented indefinitely must be explicitly dismissed either by user interaction or by any other means that control the presentation of a Toast.
+Other than the predefined duration instances that have a specific lifetime, a Toast may also be presented indefinitely by using the `ToastDuration.indefinite` duration.
+Please note that a Toast presented indefinitely must be explicitly dismissed, either by user interaction or by any other means that control the presentation of a Toast.

 ## Presenting a Toast

-After a `Toast` is created it can be scheduled for presentation on a __*separate*__, __*modal environment*__.
-An internal scheduler places scheduled toasts in a FIFO queue and ensures that Toasts will be presented one at a time in the order they were scheduled.
+After a `Toast` is created, it can be scheduled for presentation in a __*separate*__, __*modal environment*__.
+An internal scheduler places scheduled toasts in a FIFO queue and ensures that Toasts are presented one at a time, in the order they were scheduled.

 ### Modifiers

-The modifiers below can be used to present a `Toast` as a reaction to a trigger, an occurred event or a state change.
+The modifiers below can be used to present a `Toast` as a reaction to a trigger, an event, or a state change.

 #### Toast

-The `toast` modifier and its variants can be used to present a `Toast` as a reaction to a trigger, an occurred event or a state change.
-Generally, the toast modifier allows for the optional configuration of the presentation alignment, an optional dismissal callback and a content builder closure that can be used to build the toast to present.
+The `toast` modifier and its variants can be used to present a `Toast` as a reaction to a trigger, an event, or a state change.
+Generally, the toast modifier allows for the optional configuration of the presentation alignment, an optional dismissal callback, and a content builder closure that can be used to build the toast to present.

 The content builder closure supports conditional and optional `Toast` building following the API style of the SwiftUI ViewBuilder.